Pryor Mountain Mustang - Horse Breed & Info

 Pryor Mountain Mustang Article and Photos Copyrighted - see credits below

-The home of the Pryor Mountain Mustang is Wild Horse Range in the Big Horn Mountains which was the first tract of land set aside for wild horses in the USA.
+The Pryor Mountain Mustang has a home in the Wild Horse Range in the Big Horn Mountains which was the first tract of land set aside for wild horses in the USA.
 That took place in 1968, and since then, these mustangs have enjoyed a lot of publicity.
 The reason for that may have been the dedicated efforts of some Pryor Mountain enthusiasts, and it may also be because they are much more accessible than most other mustang populations.
-While parts of the area of 44,000 acres which is all fenced in is rather inaccessible, driving through the wild horse range by car on a good black-top road is easy enough, and usually some of the horses can be sighted.
-Once one has located them, the Pryor Mountain mustang is no problem to observe, as they do not run away decades of unmolested living in the Big Horn Mountains of Wyoming and Montana and exposure to cars and people have resulted in rather tame behavior; one can usually step right up to them.

 These mustangs are rather varying in phenotype.
 While many express all kinds of influences, from oriental blood to draft, a few are of predominantly Iberian type.